pinecone-io/terraform-provider-pinecone/README.md

 found at [skyscrapr/terraform-provider-pinecone](https://github.com/skyscrapr/terraform-provider-pinecone).
 He continues to be the primary developer of this codebase.

 We welcome all contributions.
-If you identify issues or improvements, please file an issue or raise a pull request.
+If you identify issues or improvements, please create an issue or pull request.